justynazander/SmartEmergencyResponse/README.md

 - Open two additional MATLABs.
 - Go to APPS tab in MATLAB in each of the MATLAB sessions​.
 - Click the icons:
-        'SERS server' app in the first MATLAB session.
+        ​'SERS server' app in the first MATLAB session.
         ​'SERS optimization' app in the second MATLAB session.
         ​'SERS requests' app in the third MATLAB session.